LexiKHecht/event-planner/README.md

 # Event-Planner
-This application is designed to help users keep track of their busy work-day (9-5) schedual.
-It includes helful features such as text input boxes, colour coded hour blocks that indicate the days timeline, and saving functions to remember their plans.
+This application is designed to help users keep track of their busy work-day (9-5) schedule.
+It includes helpful features such as text input boxes, colour coded hour blocks that indicate the days timeline, and saving functions to remember their plans.

 ## Table of Contents